daisukeadachi/daisukeadachi/README.md

-- 👋 Hi, I’m @daisukeadachi
+- 👋 Hi, I’m @daisukeadachi, an assistant professor in Aarhus University.
 - 👀 I’m interested in international trade and labor economics.
 My research focuses on automation, globalization, and employment.
 - 🌱 I’m currently learning (i) recent developments in econometrics of event-study methods and (ii) julia programming language, among others.
-- 💞️ I’m looking to collaborate on research on Danish adminstrative data, e.g., the effect of the flexicurity on structural changes.
+- 💞️ I’m looking to collaborate on research using Danish adminstrative data, e.g., the effect of the flexicurity on structural changes.
 - 📫 How to reach me includes daisuke.adachi.econ@gmail.com.

 <!---